Mr Price Group: Operations

-In terms of the group's retail category split, in 2025, 79.7% of its sales came from apparel, 17.1% from homeware, and 3.2% from financial services and telecoms.
+In terms of the group's retail category split, in 2025, 79.7% of the group's sales came from apparel, 17.1% from homeware, and 3.2% from financial services and telecoms.

 The group operates across numerous African countries.
-Out of its 2025 total of 2,900 stores, 2,665 were located in South Africa, with the remaining 235 situated in other African countries (with 80 in Namibia, 63 in Botswana, 26 in Eswatini, 24 in Lesotho, 15 in Zambia, 13 in Kenya, 11 in Mozambique, and 3 in Ghana).
 In the same year, online channels contributed a total of 2.1% of the group's sales.

 Mr Price Group's sales are generated predominantly in South Africa, with the company's home country comprising a total of 92.2% of total sales, and Africa making up the remaining 7.8%.
-However, in 2024, South African sales grew by 15.5%, compared to the rest of Africa sales for the group growing by 25.4%.
+In 2024, South African sales grew by 15.5%, compared to the rest of Africa sales for the group growing by 25.4%.

-Mr Price Group targets predominantly younger, middle-income customers.
-The group uses a low-cost business model, and has the lowest operating expense per square meter cost in the South African retail space.
+Analysts have described the group as operating a low-cost retail model relative to industry peers.
 In its 2024 fiscal year, the group reported that it had 4.1 million customers.

 The group has partnered with South African delivery company, Pargo, for click and collect lockers.
 Mr Price Group operates over 900 such lockers as delivery options for its customers.

 Corporate social responsibility

 The group operates the Mr Price Foundation, founded in 2005.
 A registered nonprofit organization (NPO) the Foundation focuses on improving youth unemployment and education quality.

-As of June 2025, Mr Price Group had 47 million products that contained sustainable materials, and had removed 45 million plastic shopping bags from circulation.
-The group is committed to the United Nations Global Compact (UNGC) Principles and uses the Sustainable Development Goals (SDGs) to inform its disclosure.
-It is also a signatory of the Retail-CTFL Master Plan 2030 of South Africa, in which it played a major role developing.
+By the mid-2020s, the company reported increased use of sustainable materials in its product lines.
+It also helped develop the Retail-CTFL Master Plan 2030 of South Africa.

 The group participates in membership organizations including the Ethical Trading Initiative (ETI), the National Credit Retail Federation (NCRF), the Forestry Stewardship Council (FSC), Proudly SA, and various Producer Responsibility Organizations (PROs).

 Mr Price Group partners with The Clothing Bank and The Clothing Box, both economic empowerment projects in South Africa focused on prolonging product usage and reducing excess merchandise.

+MRP Group also operates a Foundation Coffee incubator program, with the goal of empowering young women with experiential learning, by offering them the opportunity to earn incomes by running coffeehouses inside select MRP Home stores across SA.